Pulse Shape Download (Summary)

 Broadband Pulses with Phase Slopes

-• NEW!!
-SORDOR: Energy-Minimal Universal Rotations with Quadratic Phase Slope
+• SORDOR: Energy-Minimal Universal Rotations with Quadratic Phase Slope

 • RADFA: beta-Pulses with Variable Flip Angle and Linear Phase Slope for Ultimate Bandwidth